-The value of expected profit in future premiums is €711k.
-This amount is highly illiquid, but represents only 0.3% of the value of own funds.
+The value of expected profit in future premiums is €14.2m.
+This amount is highly illiquid, but represents only 5.6% of the value of own funds.
+This is an increase compared to 2020 and is mainly driven by an increase in bound but not incepted premium for Credit & Suretyship compared to last year and an increase in profit in future premium for French Med Mal.